babelcloud/webarena/gbox/report.md

             You are working on FAKE TESTING WEBSITES - clones designed to test AI agents.
             You are on the East Coast time zone and the year is 2025.

+            ⚙️ GBOX ENVIRONMENT:
+            - Profile name: byteblaze
+            - You are operating through the gbox-mcp server with this profile

             ═══════════════════════════════════════════════════════════════════════
             YOUR TASK:
             ═══════════════════════════════════════════════════════════════════════